There are 2 roles of router in the camper:

 In next tab was changed "Operating frequency Channel" to "11", "Operating frequency Width" to "40", "BSSID" to blanked, "Netwrork" to "wwan" (was setted on previous step) and to "lan", then was clicked "Save & Apply".

-Setting the Wi-Fi channel to 11 permanently in this case allows the radio0 to be switched on for all time while the router is need for the Camper assistant's purposes.
+Setting the Wi-Fi channel to 11 permanently in this case allows the radio0 to be switched on for all time while the router is needed for the Camper assistant's purposes.
 This is the channel of the acces point of the EDUP EP-AC1621 USB Wi-Fi adapter used for the Internet Wi-Fi extender.
-Most of USB Wi-Fi adapters broadcasts on the 11 channel of 2.4 GHz band.
+Most USB Wi-Fi adapters broadcast on the 11 channel of 2.4 GHz band.

 Then in Network.Wireless menu was pressed "Edit" next to "SSID: OpenWrt" in "radio0" section.

 In next tab was changed "ESSID" to "CA-APR" (mean Access Point & Router 2.4 GHz band), "Netwrork" to "lan", "Wireless Security Encryption" to "WPA2-PSK", and was entered Wi-Fi password in "Wireless Security Key" field, then was clicked "Save & Apply".